This mini eyeball crochet pattern works up super fast and would make a fun addition to the candy bowl this Halloween.

 Cut the yarn leaving a tail and pull through last st. Weave the yarn tail through the front loop only of the final round and pull to close.
 Hide end inside the eye.

 If you’re after some ideas on how to use some of your mini creations, why not try stringing them together to make a spooky cute garland.
-The eyeballs pair nicely with my mini potion bottle pattern which you can find HERE.
+The eyeballs pair nicely with my mini potion bottle pattern.

 I love seeing your creations!
-Feel free to send me a photo or tag me on Instagram @stitchbyfay and use the hashtag #stitchbyfaypatterns.
+Feel free to send me a photo or tag me on Instagram @stitchbyfay.